Gisson/rosmaninho_natural_laranjas_wth/README.md

 ### "When I’m frustrated because I can’t show off my techie skills to cool companies on LinkedIn.
 How about GitHub?"

-At the moment the main constraint we have is the network speed, so you can find this project  running on a *decent* (Gigabit) connection [over here](http://pikachu.rnl.tecnico.ulisboa.pt:31000) - http://pikachu.rnl.tecnico.ulisboa.pt:31000/.
+At the moment the main constraint we have is the network speed, so please run this on a decent connection!

 ## Installing and Running